 Below is ad showing 2003 model line.

 A decade later and here is the last of the Kings Mountain series Chiefs, 2013.
 (Note how it looks the same as the 2003 model, except for the paint scheme.)
 This is a very limited edition "Chief Vintage Final Edition", painted to recall the 1939 Chiefs and Scouts which were introduced at the Worlds Fair; also available black and white as smaller image below.
-As an investment , it might prove to have some appreciation in the future, but this is very hard to predict.
-(I am sure that since the Polaris Co. now owns Indian, production has been moved to wherever the Victory motorcycles are made.)
+As an investment , it might prove to have some appreciation in the future, but this is very hard to predict. ( Polaris Industries now owns Indian, and production has been moved to Medina, next to Minneapolis, Minnesota, USA.)

-My own concerns about the 1999 - 2003 Gilroy Chiefs, most of which apply to the very similar ones made at Kings Mountain up through 2013, were:
+My own concerns about the 1999 - 2003 Gilroy Chiefs, most of which apply to the very similar ones made at Kings Mountain up through 2013, (before Polaris re-designed and greatly improved engineering and style) were:

-1) excessive fork rake (more like a chopper and the gap between fender and down-tubes looked goofy), however it looked fine on the Scout models;
+1) excessive fork rake (more like a chopper and the gap between fender and down-tubes looked far too much for a cruiser), however it looked fine on the Scout models;

 2) rear fender way too fat (and covering the rear brake creating potential for overheating and fading under hard, repeated use);